-Pursuant to The Eastern City, a charterer's duty is to order the ship to a prospectively safe port, in the sense that the ship can safely reach, use and depart from the port at the relevant time in the future.
+Pursuant to the EASTERN CITY, a charterer's duty is to order the ship to a prospectively safe port, in the sense that the ship can safely reach, use and depart from the port at the relevant time in the future.
 Therefore, the prospective safety of the port is to be assessed as at the time that the charterer makes its nomination.
 Two consequences follow from this; first, this obligation will not be broken by reason of any unsafety present at the time of the order which will have been remedied by the time of the ship's call at the port; second, the obligation will also not be broken in the event that a port which is prospectively safe for the ship as at the time of its nomination subsequently becomes unsafe after the nomination is given.
+In the EVIA (No. 2), the outbreak of war between Iraq and Iran on 22nd September, 1980 did not render unsafe the port of Basrah, which was a safe port when the order to proceed there was given in March, 1980.